tgoldmann/face-ai-kit/README.md

 To get started with FaceAIKit, please refer to the documentation and examples provided in this repository.
 You'll find detailed guides and sample code to help you integrate the library into your projects quickly.

+Test images included in examples/data were obtained from https://vis-www.cs.umass.edu/fddb/.

 ### Init